 “Behold, He is coming with the clouds.”
 Revelation 1:7

-With the world being as it is these days, many of us have wondered if we are in “the end times.”
+With the world being as it is these days, many of us wonder if we are in “the end times.”
 The answer to that is no, not yet, but we can feel those times coming.
-As a result, many people are talking about the Rapture and the Tribulation.
+As a result, many people talk about the Rapture and the Tribulation.

 It is good these topics are finally garnering attention again.
-The problem is many people do not exactly know what they are, or they are confused about which is which or if it is all the same.
-And of those who do know something about it, they often have definite opinions about when the Rapture will occur, but they may be wrong.
+The problem is many people do not exactly know what they are, or they are confused about which is which, or if it is all the same.
+And of those who do know something about it, they often have strong opinions about when the Rapture will occur, but they may be wrong.

 Which theory is correct?
 It is not enough for us to have our own opinions.
 We must filter everything through God’s holy word, or else we risk missing or corrupting the truth.
 And as Christians, it is imperative we educate ourselves about end-times doctrine.

 Let’s examine what the Bible says about the Rapture and the Tribulation and learn about what we can expect when they happen.

 What is the Rapture?

 It is unfortunate to say but rarely do churches talk about the Rapture these days.
 If they do, there tends to be some confusion.
 It may be due to almost two-thirds of today’s pastors never went to seminary (not that a seminary education is necessary but is extremely helpful) nor have earned a college degree.
 And of those who have a degree, 26 percent—especially pastors under the age of 45—believe the Rapture is the same thing as Jesus’ second coming.1